HapticFinance/docs/content/glossary.md

 It is the token used a collateral by stakers in the Haptic protocol.
 It is designed with a weekly inflationary policy and a progressive decay.

+## Haptic improvement proposal (HIP)
+A Haptic improvement proposal or HIP, is a formal request to change some current protocol mechanism or add a new feature.

 ## Impermanent loss (I/L)

 Refers to the loss experienced by liquidity providers on AMMs due to the effect of arbitrage trades and market volatility, also known as divergence loss.